atul2512/atul2512.github.io/notes.md

 ---
-layout: page
+layout: notes
-title: Notes
+title: Notes from the Internet
-permalink: /notes/
+permalink: /notes
 ---